maikadiet/maikadieterich.de/content/project/un-learn-ai-website.md

 ---
-date: 2025-06
+date: 2025-10
-title: Publishing carefully?
+title: Un/learn AI Website
 metadata:
 urls:
 collaborators:
+thumbnail: "unlearn-ai-web.png"
+images: []
+videos: []
 ---
 Here goes the English description of the project.
 You can use **Markdown** for formatting, links, etc.